andrew9595/ViRac/README.md

 ```

 ## Features
-The features revolve around the user travelling through a neighborhood in Singapore within the rules of traffic regulations stipulated by Singapore's Land Transport Authority.
+The features revolves around the user travelling through a neighborhood in Singapore within the traffic regulations stipulated by Singapore's Land Transport Authority.
 Users will also have the opportunity to learn about the dos and don'ts while travelling on different routes.

 ### SCTF Menu
 SCTF members will have the ability to change the environment and add in more objects to increase the difficulty.